Stephen the Great

-The “Stephen the Great” Research and Documentation Centre of the Holy Putna Monastery was established on January 2, 2005, with the blessing of His Eminence Pimen, Archbishop of Suceava and Rădăuţi.
+“Stephen the Great” Research and Documentation Centre was established at the Holy Putna Monastery on the 2nd of January, 2005, with the blessing of His Eminence Pimen, Archbishop of Suceava and Rădăuți.